disreal48/meet/README.md

 - Customizable number of displayed events
 - Interactive charts for event information

-## Serverless Functions

-In MeetApp, we utilize serverless functions to handle our backend operations.
-This allows us to run our backend code without having to manage a server ourselves.

-Serverless functions are event-driven, meaning they run in response to triggered events.
-In our case, these events could be a user searching for events in a city or a user adding an event to their calendar.

-Our serverless functions are hosted on a cloud platform, which automatically manages the infrastructure required to execute the code.
-This means we can focus on writing the code for our application's functionality, without worrying about server management, scaling, or provisioning.

-In summary, serverless functions provide us with a flexible, scalable, and cost-effective way to run our backend operations.

 ## Feature 1: Filter Events By City

 As a user, I should be able to filter events by city so that I can see a list of events taking place in that city.